antistereotip/ghost/ZERO-SQUAD/README.md

 - 1001 is shell interface (under priority - shell) - Priority - [2] - Shell member - MIDDLE MEMBER.
 - 0110 is also shell interface (under priority - shell) - Priority - [2] - Shell member - MIDDLE MEMBER.
 - Comandline interface for executing by priority: [0] -> [1] -> [2], [2] :
+- Y - Have Electricity
+- N - No Electricity
+- 0000 IS EXPLICITE NO ELECTRICITY.
+ALL SHUTED DOWN.

 ## Zero Detachment first 16 members in chain of command: